 A second phase of modelling has subsequently been undertaken, taking into account the increased wastewater flows from the proposed growth within the WwTW catchment.
-These modelling results also demonstrate the requirement for a tighter ammonia permit condition of less than 1mg/l.
-The BOD permit condition should also be tighter21 but this is considered to be within the limits of conventional treatment.
+These modelling results demonstrate the requirement for a tighter ammonia permit condition of 1.3mg/l.
+The BOD permit condition should also be tighter (13.0 mg/l) but this is considered to be within the limits of conventional treatment.
 The phosphate permit condition would not require any changes.

 A third phase of modelling has assessed the impact of growth on preventing future 'Good' Ecological status being reached in the River Anker by 2027.
-Currently the status for the phosphate sub-element of this waterbody is set at
+Currently the status for the phosphate sub-element of this waterbody is set at 'Poor', resulting in the waterbody not currently achieving 'Good' status.
+BOD and ammonia both have a status of 'High' and would remain at this status assuming the permit limits required to ensure no deterioration in status are met.

-19 Investment programme from April 2010 to 2015
+$^{\rm 20}$ Investment programme from April 2010 to 2015